web-dave/blog/remote-setup.md

+# My personal remote workshop setup
-# Stay safe.
+## Stay safe.
 Stay at home.

 During these days we all are told to stay at home.
 So we face new issues to get our work done.
 I mostly do workshops which took place onside.
 I have tried to sell remote workshops since september 2019 but no one was interested.